-Buildings are a top source of carbon pollution—both globally and in Minnesota—contributing 40 percent of U.S. greenhouse gas emissions.
+Buildings are a key source of carbon pollution—both globally and in Minnesota—contributing 40 percent of U.S. greenhouse gas emissions.
 And while Minnesota’s electricity and transportation sectors are getting cleaner, pollution from buildings continues to grow every year.

-The latest Intergovernmental Panel on Climate Change (IPCC) report, released in early April 2022, highlighted a source of emissions that is hidden in plain sight: our buildings.
+An Intergovernmental Panel on Climate Change (IPCC) report, released in April 2022, highlighted a source of emissions that is hidden in plain sight: our buildings.
 “Over the period 1990-2019, global CO2 emissions from buildings increased by 50%,” according to the IPCC.
 While buildings make up a smaller portion of greenhouse gas emissions than transportation or electricity generation, the emissions are trending in the wrong direction.
 In the last decade, while other emissions decreased, building emissions rose.

 Why electric panels?